onosproject/device-provisioner/README.md

 **Prerequisites**: a Running kubernetes cluster, kubectl and helm installed.

-To deploy the app and all required subsystems, the following steps should be followed:
+To deploy the app and all required subsystems, the following steps should be followed :

-1) First we should add required helm repos and deploy Atomix controllers and onos operators that are required for deploying micro-onos subsystems and the application
+1) First we should add onosproject and Atomix helm repos and deploy Atomix controllers and onos operators that are required for deploying micro-onos subsystems and the application.

 ```bash
 helm repo add atomix https://charts.atomix.io